iamolegga/nestjs-saga/README.md

     this.step1Result = 42;
   }

-  // If step throws error the compensation chain is started in a reverse order:
+  // If step throws error then compensation chain is started in a reverse order:
   // step1 -> step2 -> step3(X) -> compensation2 -> compensation1
   step2(cmd: FooSagaCommand) {
     if (this.step1Result != 42) throw new Error('oh no!');
   }

   // After all compensations are done `SagaInvocationError` is thrown.
 It will
-  // wrap the original error and it can be accessed by the `originalError` field step1Compensation(cmd: FooSagaCommand) {
+  // wrap original error which can be accessed by `originalError` field step1Compensation(cmd: FooSagaCommand) {

-    // If one of compensations throws error the compensations chain is stopped
+    // If one of compensations throws error then compensations chain is stopped
     // and `SagaCompensationError` is thrown.
-It will wrap the original error
+It will wrap original error which
-    // and it can be accessed by the `originalError` field if (this.step1Result != 42) throw new Error('oh no!');
+    // can be accessed by `originalError` field if (this.step1Result != 42) throw new Error('oh no!');
   }

-  // if saga should return some result pass it's type to the Builder generic and
+  // If saga should return some result pass it's type to the Builder generic and
-  // use `return` method in the build chain with the callback that returns this
+  // use `return` method in the build chain with a callback that returns this
   // class or type
   buildResult(cmd: FooSagaCommand): Result | Promise<Result> {
     return new Result();